afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ### Routing on Auber
 Contains the return route 10.9.1.0/24 via 192.168.100.200 on interface enp0s8.

-## 4. Firewall & NAT Configuration
+### Firewalling, IP forwarding & NAT Configuration
 To enable remote offices (Client Tokyo and NY) to initiate a connection to the central server located behind a home router, a port forwarding rule and local firewall settings have been configured on Paris site.

 **Port Forwarding (home router)**